 "Log lunch retroactively"

-- Set project to Break (or whatever you use)
+- Set the project to Break (or whatever you use)

 Run this Shortcut as a manual action at the end of the day if you forgot to pause.